BrianWalters/Blackjack/README.md

 ## How do I use this?

 The `source` directory contains the good stuff.
-Use Stylus's `@import` to pull in `main.styl` to your project.
+Use Stylus's `@import` to pull in `blackjack.styl` to your project.
 Open it and comment out the parts you don't want, then you're good to go!